 There are two (2) options available for inmates to make telephone calls.

-- The Offender Telephone System (OTS) allows eligible inmates to make pre-paid telephone calls to friends and family.
+- The Inmate Telephone System (ITS) allows eligible inmates to make pre-paid telephone calls to friends and family.

 - Inmates in certain custodies may be allowed one 5-minute collect phone call every 90 days.
 Calls are monitored and may be made only to approved individuals.
 These calls are made on the TDCJ owned unit telephones.

-For more information concerning OTS or to register, click on the link below.
+For more information concerning ITS or to register, click on the link below.

 Special consideration for transfer may be made when an inmate's family member has medical problems limiting the family member's ability to travel long distances.
 To apply for this special consideration the family member needs to send a written request for a hardship transfer along with a letter from the family member’s medical provider stating the family member is unable to travel long distances due to their medical problem(s).
 The medical provider’s letter must be on official letterhead, signed by the medical provider, and must be verifiable.
 The hardship transfer request should be mailed to the TDCJ Classification and Records Department, Attention OCIM, PO Box 99, Huntsville, TX, 77342.
 Although submitting a request does not guarantee the inmate will be moved to a unit closer to the family, you can be assured the agency will give careful consideration to the request.